ZoeyX-FD/Zoey/README.md

 ====================

-cargo run --example topic_analysis
+cargo run --example topic_insight

-this topic analysis agent can search ur topic and then search to twitter for see sentiment analysis
+this topic insight agent can search ur choosing topic and then search to twitter for see sentiment analysis

 example topic = agent ai , solana ecosystem , or bitcoin , or u can choose freely, the agent can search based your choose topic and give sentiment result